Apply for your next career

 Applications are now being accepted!

-To apply for a full-time program, complete the following steps.
+To apply for a full-time program, complete each of the following.
 Applications are accepted throughout the year.

-- High School applicants: Reading and Math scores will be accepted from the PLAN, Explore, 10th Grade ACT Aspire, Pre-ACT Test, ACT, PSAT, or SAT.
+- High School applicants: Reading and Math scores will be accepted from the 10th Grade ACT Aspire, Pre-ACT Test, ACT, PSAT, or SAT.

-- Adult applicants must take a reading and math test at Tulsa Tech, unless you have recent ACT/SAT scores, or an associate’s degree or higher.
+- Adult applicants must take a reading and math test at Tulsa Tech, unless you have recent ACT/SAT scores, or have earned an associate’s degree or higher.
 (NOTE: The Practical Nursing program has different testing requirements.)
-Please call 918.828.5000 for more information.

-- Testing Locations/Hours: The Assessment Office is located in the Career Services Center on the Lemley Memorial Campus at 3420 S. Memorial Dr. Please call our Assessment office at 918-828-5000 or click here for more specific testing information.
+- Testing Locations/Hours: The Assessment Office is located in the Career Services Center on the Lemley Memorial Campus at 3420 S. Memorial Dr. in Tulsa.
+Please call our Assessment office at 918-828-5000 or look through more specific testing information.
 You must bring a state-issued photo ID, such as a driver’s license or current student ID.
-Testing is available: